ricklakin/course-dbt/solutions/week_one.md

 ```

 ### Question 4
 How many users have only made one purchase?
 Two purchases?
-Three+ purchases?
+Three+ purchases? <br>
 Answer: 1 Purchase - 25, 2 Purchases - 28, 3+ Purchases - 71

 ```sql